AlexPD93/AlexPD93/README.md

 # Hello!
 Welcome to my Github. 👋

-## :man_technologist: I am a Software Engineer Apprentice with Hackney Council.
+## :man_technologist: I am a Software Engineer with Hackney Council.

 ## About me:
 - :man_beard: Pronouns: He/Him
-- :computer: I really enjoy watching a page come to life with front end development.
-However, I am excited to learn more about the back end.
+- :computer: I take full ownership from concept to deployment, building accessible and well-tested products that make a real impact.
-- :school: I have worked with React, Next.js, JavaScript, AWS Amplify, mysqlite and Vue.js.
+- :school: I have worked with React, Next.js, JavaScript,TypeScript, C#, Python, .Net, AWS.
-- :soccer: I love playing and watching sport, particularly football(soccer) and travelling to new and interesting places.
+- :soccer: I love playing and watching sport, particularly football and travelling to new and interesting places.
 I can also speak Spanish.

 ## Projects I like